enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 <!--
 - Hi everyone, thanks for being here.
-- I'm Denis, I work on Hive Router at The Guild, and I want to take you through what it actually took to build federated GraphQL subscriptions into Hive Router.
+- I'm Denis, I work at The Guild
--->
+- and I want to take you through what it actually took to build federated GraphQL subscriptions into Hive Router -->

 ---